-The San Diego Brain Tumor Foundation is grateful to our faithful board members who dedicate their time to make it possible for us to make a difference in the lives of brain tumor patients and their families in San Diego .
+The San Diego Brain Tumor Foundation is grateful to our faithful board members who dedicate their time to make a difference in the lives of brain tumor patients and their families in San Diego.

 Connie Reeves Campbell

 The driving force behind the San Diego Brain Tumor Foundation, Connie Reeves Campbell formed SDBTF in 2002.
 After being diagnosed with a brain tumor in 1998, Connie’s husband Dennis lost his battle in 2000.
 Connie was determined to help others diagnosed with brain tumors, as well as their families and caregivers.

 Volunteer work has always played a key role in Connie’s life.
 As an 8-year member of the San Diego Junior Chamber of Commerce, she was appointed the Committee Chair for America’s Finest City Week and was responsible for every aspect of the week, including the fundraising.
 The Hillcrest Receiving Home, now the Polinsky Children’s Center, was a beneficiary of 3 years of Connie’s volunteer service.
 Connie served on the SITE SoCal (Society for Incentive Travel Excellence – Southern California Chapter) board from 2007-2018.
 Fulfilling a variety of board positions, she was instrumental in coordinating many of their community service efforts and raising money for charity – over $1 million during her time with the organization.
 Connie has also served in various roles with The National Brain Tumor Foundation, the San Diego Epilepsy Foundation, the San Diego Hospice annual golf tournament for Camp Erin, and a number of other charitable organizations.